edresch/coalescence/coalescence.md

 ### Energy

-* *"Nothing rests; everything moves; everything vibrates."* - [The Kybalion](https://www.sacred-texts.com/eso/kyb/kyb11.htm)

-* "If you want to find the secrets of the universe, think in terms of energy, frequency and vibration." - [Nikola Tesla](https://imgur.com/Qv9p5IF)
+* *"If you want to find the secrets of the universe, think in terms of energy, frequency and vibration."* - [Nikola Tesla](https://imgur.com/Qv9p5IF)

 * "When a piece of seemingly solid matter like a human hand is placed under a microscope, we can see that it is made up of molecules.
 As we move closer, we see [atoms,](https://youtu.be/yqLlgIaz1L0) the tiny shadowy balls dancing around their fixed locations.
 We focus on one of the atoms; its interior is lightly veiled by a cloud of [electrons.](https://youtu.be/OsZHRCuTIS8) We come closer, increasing the magnification.
 The shell dissolves and we look on the inside to find… ***nothing.*** Somewhere within that emptiness, we know is a nucleus.
 We scan the space, and there it is, a tiny dot. *At last,* we have discovered something hard and solid, a reference point. *But no!* as we move closer to the nucleus, it too begins to dissolve. ***It too is nothing more than an oscillating field, waves of rhythm.*** Inside the nucleus are other organized fields: protons, neutrons, even smaller “particles.”
 Each of these, upon our approach, ***also dissolve into pure rhythm."*** - [George Leonard, The Silent Pulse](https://embright.org/the-silent-pulse/)

-* “Matter is mostly ghostly empty space.” - [Sir Arthur Eddington, physicist](https://imgur.com/hyMq7T4)

-* “The nucleus of an atom takes up as much room in the atom as an ant on a football field.” - [Diane Powell, neuroscientist](https://doingfaith.com/always-there-is-life/the-esp-enigma.html)

 * “Atoms consist of particles and these particles are not made of any material stuff.
 When we observe them, we never see any substance; what we observe are dynamic patterns continually changing into one another - *a continuous dance of energy.”* - [Fritjof Capra, physicist](https://imgur.com/V5PlM1R)

+* "Nothing rests; everything moves; everything vibrates." - [The Kybalion](https://www.sacred-texts.com/eso/kyb/kyb11.htm)

 * "Solid matter, in the strict construction of the term, simply does not exist.
 The Universe is composed of interacting energy fields, some at rest and some in motion.
 It is, in and of itself, one gigantic [hologram](https://www.sciencedaily.com/releases/2017/01/170130083231.htm) of unbelievable complexity." - [De-classified CIA document](https://www.cia.gov/library/readingroom/docs/CIA-RDP96-00788R001700210016-5.pdf)

-* "I realized that I can no longer define the boundaries of my body.
-I can't define where I begin and where I end, because the atoms and the molecules of my arm blended with the atoms and molecules of the wall.
-I felt at one with all the energy that was, and it was beautiful there.” - [Dr. Jill Bolte Taylor, neuroscientist ](https://w.wiki/Cwh)
+* “Matter is mostly ghostly empty space.” - [Sir Arthur Eddington, physicist](https://imgur.com/hyMq7T4)

+* “The nucleus of an atom takes up as much room in the atom as an ant on a football field.” - [Diane Powell, neuroscientist](https://doingfaith.com/always-there-is-life/the-esp-enigma.html)

 * "Once you can accept the universe as matter expanding into nothing that is something, wearing stripes with plaid comes easy." - [Albert Einstein](https://www.goodreads.com/quotes/16479-once-you-can-accept-the-universe-as-matter-expanding-into)